The DLP (Digital Light Processing) Projection System

 Advantages Of DLP Video Projection

-1. DLP projection technology is suitable for not only for projection televisions, designed for home use, but DLP technology is also in use in some movie theaters for feature film projection.
+1. DLP projection technology is suitable for not only for projection televisions and video projectors, designed for home use, but DLP technology is also in use in many movie theaters for feature film projection.
 Essentially, the films are digitally converted and stored to either to a hard drive or optical disc (similar to DVD - only in High Definition), then fed into the DLP projector and projected onto the movie screen.
 The high resolution DLP chips made for this application render an image that is almost as good as 35 or 70mm film, without all those film scratches!

 2. Other advantages of the DLP projection technology include excellent color accuracy, no "screen door" effect (as with LCD), due to its micro-mirror construction, compactness, low power consumption, and high contrast and brightness (although typically not as bright as LCD types but much "smoother" looking).
 Also, DLP technology enables a very thin depth cabinet profile, just like LCD rear-projection sets.